eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 ## Datatracker

 The IETF [Datatracker](https://datatracker.ietf.org/) supports the association of `Additional Resources` with a `Document` (e.g., an I-D or RFC) or a `Group` (e.g., [working group](https://datatracker.ietf.org/wg/), [research group](https://datatracker.ietf.org/rg/)).
-An `Additional Resource` can be, among others things, a GitHub organization, GitHub repository, or code associated with an I-D or RFC.
+An `Additional Resource` can be, among other things, a GitHub organization, GitHub repository, or code associated with an I-D or RFC.

 It is recommended that this Datatracker mechanism be used to associate an appropriate GitHub organization and repository with an I-D. Ideally the organization and repository are setup per the guidelines in {{?RFC8874}} and {{?RFC8875}}.
 In the event the working group or research group is not using GitHub, or the I-D has not yet been adopted by the group, another GitHub organization or repository may be used instead.
 A GitHub organization is associated with an I-D using the `github_org` tag.
 A GitHub repository is associated with an I-D using the `github_repo` tag.